 In general, shooting with the Fusion is pretty straightforward, and is identical to the way Hero 5 Black or Hero 6 Black works, except that there is no touchscreen.

 Shooting without a remote:

 The camera has only two buttons: a power button / menu button and a shutter button.
-The menu button is used to move from one option to another, while the shutter button is used as the OK button.
+In menus, the menu button is used to move from one option to another, while the shutter button is used as the OK button.

 There are a few ways for shooting without a remote: